 - 11.1.
 As an employer, the council must make arrangements to comply with the statutory requirements of PAYE legislation. - 11.2.
 Councillors allowances (where paid) are also liable to deduction of tax under PAYE rules and must be taxed correctly before payment. - 11.3.
 Salary rates shall be agreed by the council, or a duly delegated committee.
 No changes shall be made to any employee's gross pay, emoluments, or terms and conditions of employment without the prior consent of the council. - 11.4.
-Payment of salaries shall be made, after deduction of tax, national insurance, pension contributions and any similar statutory or discretionary deductions, on the dates stipulated in employment contracts. - 11.5.
+Payment of salaries shall be made, after deduction of tax, national insurance, pension contributions and any similar statutory or discretionary deductions, on the 15th of each calendar month.
+If the 15th falls on a weekend/bank holiday, salaries will be paid on the last working day prior to the weekend. - 11.5.
 Deductions from salary shall be paid to the relevant bodies within the required timescales, provided that each payment is reported, as set out in these regulations above. - 11.6.
-Each payment to employees of net salary and to the appropriate creditor of the statutory and discretionary deductions shall be recorded in a payroll control account or other separate confidential record, with the total of such payments each calendar month reported in the cashbook. - 11.7.
+The Council's payroll is managed by an external contractor.
+Each payment to employees of net salary and to the appropriate creditor of the statutory and discretionary deductions shall be recorded in a payroll control account or other separate confidential record, with the total of such payments each calendar month reported in the cashbook.
+Payroll reports and payslips will be reviewed by the RFO to ensure that the correct payments have been made including NI, PAYE and Pension contributions against. - 11.7.
+The total of such payments in each calendar month shall be reported with all other payments as made as may be required under these Financial Regulations, to ensure that only payments due for the period have actually been paid. - 11.8.
 Any termination payments shall be supported by a report to the council, setting out a clear business case.
-Termination payments shall only be authorised by the full council. - 11.8.
+Termination payments shall only be authorised by the full council. - 11.9.
 Before employing interim staff, the council must consider a full business case.